hoodiecrow/ConsTcl/README.md

         [[car $body] name] eq "=>"} {
       set body [cddar $clauses]
     }
+    # if this is the last clause...
     if {[eq? [length $clauses] #1] ne "#f"} {
+      # ...allow 'else' in the predicate
       if {[eq? $pred [S else]] ne "#f"} {
         set pred #t
       }